martinchernyavskiy/Notes/CS/Hardware/ECE 252/Logic Gates and Combinational Logic.md

 - We focus primarily on the boolean representation of the inputs values and boolean results

 ### Role of Transistors
-- Acts like a mocroscopic switch, either allowing or disallowing curr
+- Acts like a microscopic switch, either allowing or disallowing current to flow, depending on the voltage of its input
+- Can be in series (row) (and) or parallel (or) (not acting on each other)
+- FET (field-effect transistor) is a transistor that is controlled by a voltage
+	- N-type FET
+	- P-type